Don’t think you can complete a relaxing, Rome to Amalfi Coast day trip and return in one day? Well you can – by train, automobile and boat.

 Our Amalfi Coast day trip from Rome was with Walks of Italy.
 It was well organized and the guide, Marta was great.
 They also offer a tour which combines Pompei and driving the Amalfi Coast if you prefer.
 We had plenty of free time to explore Positano and Amalfi, and the limoncello farm visit was a highlight.
 You can book tours directly on the the Walks of Italy website.

 Want some more information about traveling in Italy?
-Or how about a perfect day in Venice?
+Or how about a itinerary for a day in Venice?
 A one day itinerary, featuring all the iconic highlights of Venice.
 We also have lots of other Italian travel content, including some great Italian recipes.

 We were guests of Walks of Italy, as always all our opinions are our own.